Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 3. Amsterdam-Dublin by Coach

-Under normal conditions it is possible to travel Amsterdam-London and London-Dublin by coach, although it is a very long trip.
+It is possible to travel Amsterdam-London and London-Dublin by coach, although it is a very long trip and not really recommended.